In The Community

 Thou shalt love thy neighbor as thyself.

 We believe an important way to Make the Love of God More Widely Known is having an active, volunteer-rich and supportive community presence that targets critical personal needs beyond our doors for people of all denominations.
-Our St. Paul's Mission Committee (SPMC) and its many volunteers focus on the needs of island residents and, when appropriate, needs beyond our island's shores.
+Our St. Paul's Outreach Committee (SPOC) and its many volunteers focus on the needs of island residents and, when appropriate, needs beyond our island's shores.

 This year will be the seventh year that the St. Paul’s Mission Committee’s Laundry Love program has provided laundry assistance to fellow islanders designated as needing a hand with its cost.
 At the height of the pandemic, the SPMC had to change its traditional in-person assistance to a monthly mailing of laundry cards to program participants.
 Thankfully, the Laundry Love volunteers have now resumed in-person laundry assistance at Holdgate’s Island Laundry.
 The SPMC provides laundry cards to other community non-profits for their own discretionary distribution.